aetperf/aetperf.github.io/_posts/WP_2022-11-04-Forward-and-reverse-stars-in-Cython.md

 In the following, we implement some code in Cython.
 What is Cython?
 Here is the description from the [Cython](https://cython.org/) web site:

-> Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
+> Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language, based on Pyrex.
 It makes writing C extensions for Python as easy as Python itself.

 We refer to the [Cython documentation](https://cython.readthedocs.io/en/latest/) for an in-depth presentation of the language.